tsurdilo/thymeleaf-kie-server-dialect/README.md

 And that's it!
 You are now ready to start using the dialect in your Thymeleaf templates!

 # Using the dialect

-Once registered you can start using the dialect markup in your Thymeleaf templates.
+# Define the "kieserver" namespace
-Regardless of the template markup used, you should add in your html node of the template (this is not required tho)
+In your html templates add (note this step is optional)

 ```html
 xmlns:kieserver="http://jbpm.org/"